tidues/GeneralMap/README.md

 if with `intoStr` set as `True`, then `string` is a structure type instead of basic.

 # Advanced Usage: Apply to User Defined Objects
+**This section is not necessary if the basic usage is enough for you!!**

 There are two more things user can do with this package:
 1. Register new basic types.
 1. Register new structure types